 A real highlight is a remarkable interior with a Neo-Renaissance ceiling dating back to 1893.
 But the walls with all the wines and Champagne Bottles weren’t a bad view either.
 The size of their menu is quite okay, but if you want something vegetarian you don’t have many options.
-Therefore I picked the Salad with Bastion cheese, beetroot and pear for 258 CZK and the French fries fried in peanut oil for 65 CZK.
-To accompany the Dinner I ordered a ‘Czech White Wine‘.
-I can’t remember which one exactly I had, but I think it was a Chardonnay from 2013 from the Znojmo subregion, and it tasted very good.
+Therefore I picked the Salad with Bastion cheese, beetroot and pear for 258 CZK (10,26 Euro) and the French fries fried in peanut oil for 65 CZK (2,58 Euro).
+To accompany the dinner, I ordered a ‘Czech White Wine‘.
+I can’t remember which one exactly I had, but I think it was a Chardonnay from 2013 from the Znojmo subregion, and it tasted terrific.

 Chef de cuisine Roman French created some delicious dishes, my salad and the fries paired very good.
 Even though I usually don’t like stinky Cheese (Bastion Cheese).

 Another Highlight at Café Savoy in Prague, yes, another one, is the restaurant’s own bakery that offers fresh confectionery and bakery products on a daily basis.
-When going downstairs to the bathrooms you can even watch them creating some delicious pieces – so cool.
+If you’re going downstairs to the bathrooms, you can even watch the chefs creating some exquisite goods – so cool.

 Non-smoking restaurant & Free WiFi

 Accepted Credit Cards: Visa, Mastercard, Maestro, Amex, Diners